tinybike/ppi/README.md

 ## interacto.me

-Protein-protein interaction network links, visualization, modeling, and other fun stuff.
+http://interacto.me -- protein-protein interaction network links, visualization, modeling, and other fun stuff.
 This site is meant to accompany our lab's simulated evolution research.
 Our Matlab-based simulations are available at:

 https://github.com/tensorjack/DUNE